Quick Start AAC Slurm Cluster User Guide

 The ROCm environment module should be loaded from each SSH session.

-How to Display the Accessible Slurm Queues
+How to display the accessible Slurm queues

-To show the
+To show the <QUEUE_NAME> accessible to you, run:

 sshare -nm --format="Partition%32" | tr '[:lower:]' '[:upper:]'

-How to Enable GCC/GFORTRAN toolset 11 on RHEL8
+How to enable GCC/GFORTRAN toolset 11 on RHEL8

 $ scl enable gcc-toolset-11 bash

-How to Use Podman to run Docker Containers
+How to use Podman to run Docker containers

-docker in interactive mode using podman
+To start amddcgpuce/rocm:6.1.2-ub22 docker in interactive mode using podman with $HOME mounted as /workdir inside docker container

 podman run -it --privileged --network=host --ipc=host -v $HOME:/workdir -v /shareddata:/shareddata -v /shared:/shared --workdir /workdir docker://amddcgpuce/rocm:6.1.2-ub22 bash